metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 Optional:

 - `apply` (Attributes) Apply represents resources that should be applied for this test step.
-This can include thingslike configuration settings or any other resources that need to be available during the test. (see [below for nested schema](#nestedatt--spec--steps--try--apply))
+This can include things like configuration settings or any other resources that need to be available during the test. (see [below for nested schema](#nestedatt--spec--steps--try--apply))
 - `assert` (Attributes) Assert represents an assertion to be made.
 It checks whether the conditions specified in the assertion hold true. (see [below for nested schema](#nestedatt--spec--steps--try--assert))
 - `command` (Attributes) Command defines a command to run. (see [below for nested schema](#nestedatt--spec--steps--try--command))
-- `continue_on_error` (Boolean) ContinueOnError determines whether a test should continue or not in case the operation was not successful.Even if the test continues executing, it will still be reported as failed.
+- `continue_on_error` (Boolean) ContinueOnError determines whether a test should continue or not in case the operation was not successful.
+Even if the test continues executing, it will still be reported as failed.
 - `create` (Attributes) Create represents a creation operation. (see [below for nested schema](#nestedatt--spec--steps--try--create))
 - `delete` (Attributes) Delete represents a deletion operation. (see [below for nested schema](#nestedatt--spec--steps--try--delete))
 - `describe` (Attributes) Describe determines the resource describe collector to execute. (see [below for nested schema](#nestedatt--spec--steps--try--describe))
 - `description` (String) Description contains a description of the operation.
 - `error` (Attributes) Error represents the expected errors for this test step.
-If any of these errors occur, the testwill consider them as expected; otherwise, they will be treated as test failures. (see [below for nested schema](#nestedatt--spec--steps--try--error))
+If any of these errors occur, the test will consider them as expected; otherwise, they will be treated as test failures. (see [below for nested schema](#nestedatt--spec--steps--try--error))
 - `events` (Attributes) Events determines the events collector to execute. (see [below for nested schema](#nestedatt--spec--steps--try--events))
 - `get` (Attributes) Get determines the resource get collector to execute. (see [below for nested schema](#nestedatt--spec--steps--try--get))
 - `patch` (Attributes) Patch represents a patch operation. (see [below for nested schema](#nestedatt--spec--steps--try--patch))